Course Coordinator:Will Harrison (wharrison@usc.edu.au) School:School of Health - Psychology

 teaching sessions and campuses where this course is usually offered.

-This course is an introductory level course to research design, metholdology and analysis.
-Topics covered include: the scientific method, measurement, descriptive statistics, correlations, inferential statistics, types of research, null hypothesis significance testing and statistical significance.
+This course is an introductory level course to principles of science, research design, methodology and analyses in the context of the psychological sciences.
+Topics covered include: the scientific method, measurement, descriptive statistics, correlations, inferential statistics, types of research, null hypothesis significance testing, statistical significance, and communication.

 100 Level (Introductory)